410 Comments

 Carolyn Phipps's avatar

 Or that he is, at least, better than a Democrat.
-That would be The Worst, the End of the American Way of Life and All That We Hold Dear, to elect a Democrat.
+That would be The Worst, the End of Our American Way of Life and All That We Hold Dear, to elect a Democrat.

 Ben Gruder's avatar

-Decades of programming starting with Rush Limbaugh and many churches as "hardened their hearts".
+This is the result of decades of programming starting with Rush Limbaugh and many churches, which have "hardened their hearts".
 And so we will be getting more plagues.

 Linda L Kelley's avatar